 Eligibility Determination.
-A Subsidy Administrator will make eligibility determinations based on the Parent(s)' application and documentation and based upon relevant regulations and policies.
+A Family Access Administrator will make eligibility determinations based on the parent(s)' application and documentation and based upon relevant regulations and policies.

 Application.
-Parents may apply for an income eligible Child Care Subsidy with a Subsidy Administrator.
-At the time of application and at each subsequent Reauthorization, Parents must complete and sign a child care application and fee agreement on forms provided or approved by the EEC.
+A parent may apply for income eligible child care financial fssistance with a Family Access Administrator.
+At the time of application, each subsequent reauthorization, and reporting of any non-temporary change, a parent applying must execute a child care application and fee agreement.

 10.04: continued

 Documentation.
-At the time of application, Subsidy Administratorin accordance with the requirements established in 606 CMR 10.03 and 10.04, Parents must submit documentation that verifies their identity, residency, citizenship or immigration status of any child seeking subsidized child care, income, service need, Family size, and relationship to all children and dependent Relatives in the Family.
-At each subsequent Reauthorization, Parents must submit documentation that verifies their residency, income and service need in accordance with 606 CMR 10.03(1)(g).Subsidy AdministratorSubsidy Administrator
+No more than 30 days after an application is received by a Family Access Administrator, parents must submit documentation that verifies the identity, residency, citizenship, or immigration status of any child seeking child care financial assistance; and documentation that verifies income, service need, family size, and relationship to all children and dependent relatives in the family, in accordance with EEC policy.
+At each subsequent reauthorization, parents must submit documentation that verifies their residency, income, and service need in accordance with 606 CMR 10.03(1)(g).

+Notice to Applicants.
+Upon receiving an application, a Family Access Administrator shall notify the applicant of the 30 day deadline for documentation submission.
+An application shall be deemed to have been received on the first date on which a Family Access Administrator reviews the application.

-10.05: Department of Transitional Assistance (DTA) Related Child Care Program
+10.05: Department of Transitional Assistance (DTA)-related Child Care Program

-Subject to appropriation, DTA may issue Referrals for TAFDC recipients, certain former TAFDC recipients, or any other DTA client seeking child care financial assistance, to the extent allowed by state and federal law, through the DTA Related Child Care Program, as described in 606 CMR 10.05(1) through (7).
-DTA Referrals for subsidized child care shall be issued in accordance with the regulations, guidelines and policies established by DTA and in accordance with 606 CMR 10.03, unless otherwise noted.
+Subject to appropriation, DTA may issue referrals for TAFDC recipients, certain former TAFDC recipients, or any other DTA client seeking child care supported by financial assistance, to the extent allowed by state and federal law, through the DTA-related child care program, as described in 606 CMR 10.05(1) through (7).
+DTA Referrals for child care supported by financial assistance shall be issued in accordance with the regulations, guidelines, and policies established by DTA and in accordance with 606 CMR 10.03, unless otherwise noted.

 Authorization.
-For any eligible Parent seeking child care through the DTA Related Child Care Program, DTA may issue a written or electronic child care Referral to the eligible Parent based on the Family's participation in the TAFDC or DTA-related programs.
+For any eligible parent seeking child care through the DTA-related child care program, DTA may issue a child care referral to the eligible parent based on the family's participation in the TAFDC or DTA-related programs.

 TAFDC Families.
-Parents, who currently receive TAFDC and participate in a DTA-approved educational or employment-related activity may be issued a written or electronic child care Referral for priority access to subsidized child care for no less than 12 months, unless Referral is for job development or placement, whereby a 12-week job search Referral may be issued.
+Parents who currently receive TAFDC and participate in a DTA-approved educational or employment-related activity may be issued a written or electronic child care referral for priority access to child care supported by financial assistance for no less than 12 months, unless referral is for job development or placement, whereby a 12-week job search referral may be issued.

 Transitional Families.
-Parents who have received TAFDC within the 12 months prior to their application for a Child Care Subsidy and who obtain a written or electronic child care Referral from DTA will have priority access to a Child Care Subsidy, provided they meet EEC eligibility guidelines as established in 606 CMR 10.03 and 10.04 and any unpaid fee balance or sanction period pursuant to 606 CMR 10.12(1) through (5) is resolved.
+Parents who have received TAFDC within the 12 months prior to their application for child care financial assistance and who obtain a child care referral from DTA will have priority access to child care financial assistance, provided they meet EEC eligibility guidelines as established in 606 CMR 10.03 and 10.04.

-Post-transitional Families: Parents who seek eligibility following the Parent's transitional TAFDC Authorization may receive priority access to a Child Care Subsidy for one additional 12-month period, provided they meet EEC eligibility guidelines as established in 606 CMR
+Post-transitional Families: Parents who seek eligibility following the parent's transitional TAFDC authorization may receive priority access to child care financial assistance for one additional 12-month period, provided they meet EEC eligibility guidelines as established in 606 CMR

-10.03 and 10.04 and any unpaid fee balance or disqualification period under 606 CMR 10.12(1) through (5) is resolved.
+10.03 and 10.04.

 Referral.
-DTA shall issue Parents a written or electronic child care Referral to the appropriate EEC Subsidy Administrator.
-Parents with a DTA Referral must contact the Subsidy Administrator to obtain a voucher.
-The Subsidy Administrator shall help the Parents identify a Child Care Educator/Provider who can provide subsidized care as defined in 606 CMR 10.08.
+DTA shall issue parents a child care referral to the appropriate EEC Family Access Administrator.
+The Family Access Administrator shall help the parents identify a child care educator/provider who can provide care supported by financial assistance as defined in 606 CMR 10.08.

 Eligibility Criteria.
-Eligibility for a Child Care Subsidy through the DTA Related Child Care Program shall be determined by DTA and verified by the Subsidy Administrator based on the Parent's DTA or TAFDC status, as described in 606 CMR 10.05(3)(a) and (b).
+Eligibility for child care financial assistance through the DTA-related child care program shall be determined by DTA and verified by the Family Access Administrator based on the parent's DTA or TAFDC status, as described in 606 CMR 10.05(3)(a) and (b).